 The Story Behind Sitka Gear

-Sitka was started by a group of avid hunters—and not just weekend warriors, but serious hunters going at it in the extremes of the Montana Rocky Mountains.
+The Sitka Gear brand was started by a group of avid hunters—and not just weekend warriors, but serious hunters going at it in the extremes of the Montana Rocky Mountains.
 They kept ending up disappointed with their gear and its lack of specialization.
 They noticed that other extreme sports like mountaineering, rock climbing and skiing all have specialized clothing with features aimed at those sports' specific obstacles and situations, but nothing of the sort existed for hunting.
 They set off to make their own and founded Sitka Gear in 2005.

 To make gear designed for extreme hunting conditions, the Sitka crew needed some serious research and development involving a lot of technological innovation.
 They started looking into the science of sound, deer vision, odor production, weather proofing, just about everything that comes into play in while hunting.